Ultr0x/Simple-Image-classifier-experiment/README.txt

 Readme

-This is a project for the course "Coding Five: Approaches to Machine Intelligence" at the Universit of Arts of London.
+This is a project for the course "Coding Five: Approaches to Machine Intelligence" at the University of Arts, London.

 The project is a simple image classifier, which classifies images of bicycles,cars,deer and mountains.